dstanesc/Dockerize.Tinylicious/README.md

 ## Behavior

-When persistence is enabled (default for the provided docker image), a `git` and a `leveldb` database will store serialized summaries and confirmed operations.
+When persistence is enabled (the default setting for the provided docker image), a `git` and a `leveldb` database will store serialized summaries and confirmed operations.

 ```sh
 data/